hikeventures/hikeventures.github.io/_posts/2016-06-29-best-pfd-packrafting.markdown

 ---

 # Conclusion
 Wearing a PFD does not need to be a burdern.
 The latest PFD's are quite stylish and we hope that we were able to give you some good ideas on which PFD you could get for yourself.
-We are currently using the Palm Alpha and the YTV Astral Designs but the Astral Designs V-Eight life jacket was also quite popular for many who participated in the [Swedish Packrafting Round-Up 2016](http://www.hikeventures.com/Swedish-Packrafting-Round-Up-2016/).
+We are currently using the Palm Alpha and the Astral Designs YTV PFDs.
+The Astral Designs V-Eight life jacket was also quite popular among a few paddlers who participated in the [Swedish Packrafting Round-Up 2016](http://www.hikeventures.com/Swedish-Packrafting-Round-Up-2016/).

 ---